JuliaData/DataFrames.jl/docs/src/man/missing.md

 `disallowmissing(df)` we would get an error.
 However, it is often useful to disallow missings in all columns that actually do not contain them but keep the columns that have some `missing` values unchanged without having to list them explicitly.
-This can be accomplished by passing `error=false` keyword argument:
+This can be accomplished by passing the `error=false` keyword argument:

 ```jldoctest missings
 julia> disallowmissing(df, error=false)